 Now that you know our top picks for the best motorized wheelbarrow, let’s unpack the offerings in further detail, and look at some other top models.

-The Best Overall Motorized Wheelbarrow – YardMax YD4103The YARDMAX YD4103 wins our top spot as the best motorized wheelbarrow in this review.
+Best Pick: YardMax YD4103The YARDMAX YD4103 wins our top spot as the best motorized wheelbarrow in this review.
 This little monster of a wheelbarrow can tackle any task in the garden, and it can handle minor landscaping duties as well.

 This model features a spacious 4.4-cubic foot hopper made from durable plastic.
 With a load capacity rated for 660-lbs on level surfaces, the YardMax is like your mini workhorse for your yard.
 This machine suits people with larger gardens or estates.
 Some landscapers may also find the machine suitable for contract work.